craigatk/spock-mock-cheatsheet/README.md

 # Spock Mock Cheatsheet

-This repo contains a sample test illustrating several different variations of Spock mocking techniques.
-The test is located in src/test/groovy/UserControllerSpec.groovy
+This repo contains sample tests illustrating several different variations of Spock mocking techniques.
+The tests are located in src/test/groovy/cheatsheet

-To run the test using Gradle, on Linux/Mac run
+To run the tests using Gradle, on Linux/Mac run

     ./gradlew test